 We want to hear from you!

-If you are a Princeton Ballet School or American Repertory Ballet School Alum, please subscribe to our Alumni Newsletter and contact Lisa de Ravel, Alumni Relations Coordinator to tell her your latest news and updates and to find out about our special alumni events!
+If you are a Princeton Ballet School or American Repertory Ballet School Alum, please contact firstname.lastname@example.org to tell us your latest news and updates.

 Alumni of Princeton Ballet School, such as Bebe Neuwirth, Jim Vincent, Phylllis Papa and Kraig Patterson pictured below, have gone on to dance with many outstanding dance companies, including: